 Christmas market dates vary a bit year to year because they’re only open during the month of Advent.
 Markets typically begin on the first weekend of Advent, which starts four weeks before Christmas Eve.
 Depending on the year, Christmas markets will open in late November or early December.
 Smaller markets may have slightly different start dates and may only be open on the weekends.

 Most markets end by December 23 and are not open on or after December 24 (Christmas Eve).
-That said, in large cities or very touristy locations, you might find a Christmas market open through New Years (but not on the three days of Christmas).
+That said, in large cities or very touristy locations, you might find a Christmas market open through New Years or even into January (but not on the three days of Christmas).

 Are Christmas Markets Held Outdoors?
 Isn’t it Cold?!